1izardo/notes/README.md

 # notes
-A repository for the school notes that I decide to export from Notion.
+Repository for the school notes that I decide to export from Notion.